UMass Boston

 Course Descriptions

-BIOL 344/345 Ornithology (4 credits)
+BIOL 344/345 Field Ornithology (4 credits)

 Ornithology is the study of birds.
 This course will explore the complex biology of birds, including evolution, functional morphology, physiology, ecology and behavior.
 Field, museum and laboratory activities emphasize particular aspects of morphology, ecology and behavior, as well as taxonomy and identification alongside native Massachusetts species.

 The goal for this course is to provide a base of knowledge about birds in a way that will inspire you to keep learning about them through lecture, laboratory and field time.
 The course will focus primarily on the behavior, ecology and evolution of birds and the development of field skills.
-This is normally taught on Nantucket and will include some sessions devoted to ornithology through the Nantucket lens.

-ENVSCI 321L Spiders of Nantucket (3 credits)
+ENVSCI 480 Biodiversity of Freshwater Invertebrates (3 credits)

 Contact Us